heydari-dev/heydari-dev/README.md

 ---
 # Hi there! 👋
-I'm Ali, a passionate developer and AI enthusiast! 🤖
+I'm Ali, a passionate developer and AI enthusiast.

 ---